ejber-ozkan/azure-aks-acr-helm-nodejs-example/README.md

 kubectl apply -f example-nodejs-ingress.yaml
 ```

-This will simply add the internal rule to allow inbound traffic to flow from nginx external facing port into internal port 3000 on which to service app is running
+This will simply add the internal rule to allow inbound traffic to flow from nginx external facing port into internal port 3000 on which the service app is running
 ```yaml
 ...
           serviceName: nodejs-example-chart-service